 Baste around the edge of the Bottom Bun, just like we did with the Top Bun.

-Place the two Peltex (or cardboard) discs on the Wrong Side of the Bottom Bun, followed by a small amount of Polyfil, followed by the other Peltex disc.
+Place one Peltex (or cardboard) disc on the Wrong Side of the Bottom Bun, followed by a small amount of Polyfil, followed by the other Peltex disc.

 Cinch the stitching around the Bottom Bun and tie off the end of the thread.